RhanzDev/blueshores-assesment/README.md

 # Instruction to Run Application
  Change Directory to blueshores-assesment\frontend.
- Then, execute the following command: npm run dev
+ Then, execute the following command: npm install npm run dev